-What about FY1 Annual Leave (A/L)?
+What about GP LIFT Annual Leave (A/L)?

-The GP placement will run longitudinally over the entire year.
+The GP placement will run longitudinally over the entire 2 years of the Foundation Programme.
 It is assumed that limitations to A/L will predominantly be from rota co-ordination and acute hospital provision of staff.
-The FY1 A/L will be subject to six weeks agreed notice period to allow cancellation of clinical commitment.
-The FY1 doctor A/L should not be restricted by service needs of the GP practice.
+The FD A/L will be subject to six weeks agreed notice period to allow cancellation of clinical commitment.
+The FD doctor A/L should not be restricted by service needs of either the Trust or the GP practice.